perladvent/perldotcom/content/article/_pub_1999_09_topaz.md

 exploding kidney."
 It really is hard to maintain Perl 5.
 Considering how many people have had their hands in it; it's not surprising that this is the situation.
-And you really need indoctrination in all the mysteries and magic structures and so onâbefore you can really hope to make significant changes to the Perl core without breaking more things than you're adding.
+And you really need indoctrination in all the mysteries and magic structures and so on—before you can really hope to make significant changes to the Perl core without breaking more things than you're adding.

 Some design decisions have made certain bugs really hard to get rid of.
-For example, the fact that things on the stack do not have the reference counts incremented has made it necessary to fake the reference counting in some circumstances, ï¿½ la the mortality concept, for those of you who have been in there.
+For example, the fact that things on the stack do not have the reference counts incremented has made it necessary to fake the reference counting in some circumstances, � la the mortality concept, for those of you who have been in there.

 Really, when you think about it, the number of people who can do that